Estimating the Number of Infected Cases in COVID-19 Pandemic: Methods

-\\ In Figure~\ref{figure:unSeen2state}, we plot the ratio of estimated type I cases w.r.t. the reported number of cases for Connecticut (CT) and Massachusetts (MA) since Mar 8, 2020.
-These two states were chosen as they are similar in many aspects, so we expect their ratio of type I cases out of reported cases would be similar.
-In Figure~\ref{figure:unSeen2state}, there is an initial difference in ratios of type I cases in these two states, which we attribute to the late response and the small number of cases tested in CT.
-Later, these two states exhibit strikingly similar trend, which is quite xpected.
+\\ \\ In Figure~\ref{figure:unSeen2state}, we plot the ratio of estimated type I cases w.r.t. the reported number of cases for Connecticut (CT) and Massachusetts (MA) since Mar 8, 2020.
+These two states were chosen as they are similar in many aspects, such as geography, demography, and population socioeconomics etc which are relevant in the spreading of COVID-19, so we expect their ratio of type I cases out of reported cases would be similar.
+In Figure~\ref{figure:unSeen2state}, there is an initial difference in ratios of type I cases in these two states, which we attribute to the late response and the small number of cases tested in CT, and also possibly some random events such as the well-known {\it Biogen} superspreader event in MA in late February.
+Later, these two states exhibit strikingly similar trend, which is quite expected.
 We also explore the effect of using different values of $T$ where 6 and 7 are used.
-Again, initially the resulting estimation are fairly different, which indicates the rapid spread of coronavirus and the rapid rise of infected cases.
-Gradually, the difference in the resulting estimations diminish, which implies that the choice of $T=7$ leads to a fairly stable estimation at late stages of disease spread.
+Again, initially the resulting estimation are quite different, which indicates the rapid spread of coronavirus and the rapid rise of infected cases.
+Gradually, the difference in the resulting estimations diminishes, which implies that the choice of $T=7$ leads to a fairly stable estimation after the initial quick growing stage.
 Similar observation can be made for the estimation of type I cases in US.
 This is shown in the right panel of Figure~\ref{figure:unSeen2state}.
+In the appendix, we give a statistical justification on why our estimate, $\hat{D}_{type1}$, would be a reasonable one.
+In particular, we derive an upper bound for the error of this estimate relative to the reported number of infected cases and show that it would be small under mild assumptions about the distribution of the incubation periods and the number of daily new cases.